Improving the Care of Persons with Dementia in Rural and Remote Areas

 - There is a growing need for more research into new approaches for delivering services to rural and northern communities.

-We are guided by these strategies for care:
+The team is guided by these strategies for care:

 - The use of telecommunications and information technology are improving the delivery of health care services across distances.